 The RefWorks Add-on for Word, RefWorks Citation Manager enables you to seamlessly insert citations in your document as you write and then generate references at the end of the document.

-Go to the Library Refworks page and follow the "Login to RefWorks (New)" or "Login to RefWorks (Legacy) link (on the right hand side).
+Go to the Library Refworks page and follow the "Login to RefWorks (New)" link (on the right hand side) or go to the ProQuest RefWorks homepage.
 Log in to RefWorks using your RefWorks username and password,

-If it's your first time, you'll need to register with RefWorks by choosing "Sign up for a new account" at this screen.
+If it's your first time, you'll need to register with RefWorks.
 Make sure you sign up to the most recent version of the platform via "Login to RefWorks (New)" or look for ProQuest RefWorks online.

 Click on ‘Create account’